Skip to content

 Anaconda

 Anaconda is a leading open data science platform powered by Python.
-It provides a collection of over 720 open source packages, and is a package and virtual environment manager.
+It provides a collection of over 720 open source packages, and is a package and environment manager.
 More details on Anaconda: https://docs.continuum.io/anaconda.
 Next several important concepts are discussed, and then we discuss Anaconda modules on Terra.

 Important Concepts